Voice, Video & Vernacular SEO – Best Tips & Strategies

 So, let us now understand how these four are important for websites and how they are connected to each other.

-Preparing for Voice Search in 2019
+Preparing for Voice Search

 Google’s CEO Sundar Pichai announced in 2015 that the speech recognition error rate had been brought down to a meagre 8%.
 Three years later, it was found that the error rate had improved by another 3%.
 The need for further improvement stems from the fact that virtual assistants are now invading our homes like never before.